 Why is this such a daunting task?
 Dendritic spines are really small (< 1 µm in diameter) – so precise and reliable measurement of spine features requires us to push our imaging and analytical capabilities to the limit.
 Then, we need to repeat this thousands of times and with pinpoint accuracy within diverse areas of brain anatomy.
-This kind of sensitive readout on large numbers of spines is not currently available as a high-throughput screen (HTS) or high-content screen (HCS) – but we provide the next best thing – workflow-optimized in vivo platform (WIP) technology.
+This kind of sensitive readout on large numbers of spines is not currently available as a high-throughput screening (HTS) or high-content screening (HCS) – but we provide the next best thing – workflow-optimized in vivo platform (WIP) technology.

 Workflow-optimized In Vivo Platform (WIP) Technology

 HTS and HCS brought about a boon for drug discovery – they injected real cell biology into mass drug screening.
 Despite these advances, CNS drug researchers have continued to struggle to identify efficacious new molecular entities.
 One reason for this is the lack of cost-efficient in vivo evaluation assays, rendering the available assays as expensive and a rarely implemented spot check.